 - Annual fee: $0

-With the Bank of America Cash Rewards credit card, you’ll earn 3 percent cash back on gas, 2 percent cash back at grocery stores and wholesale clubs and 1 percent cash back on all other purchases.
+With the Bank of America Cash Rewards credit card, you’ll earn 3% cash back in the category of your choice: gas, online shopping, dining, travel, drug stores or home improvement/furnishings, 2% cash back at grocery stores and wholesale clubs and 1% cash back on all other purchases.
 Cash-back rewards apply to the first $2,500 spent each quarter.
 As a bonus for opening the card, you’ll receive an online $150 cash rewards bonus after making at least $500 in purchases in the first 90 days of your account opening.
 If you’re a Bank of America customer, you’ll get even more rewards.

 - Annual fee: $0

 The BankAmericard could be a good fit for people who want to save on interest to help pay down a balance faster.
-Transfer high rate balances with an introductory $0 balance transfer fee for the first 60 days your account is open.
-After that, the fee for future balance transfers is 3 percent, with a minimum of $10.
+Transfer high-rate balances with an introductory $0 balance transfer fee for the first 60 days your account is open.
+After that, the fee for future balance transfers is 3%, with a minimum of $10.
 There’s also no penalty APR, and you can access your FICO score each month for free.

 Bank of America Travel Rewards